Hair grooming has long been a constant and essential part of every man’s daily routine, and with good reason.

 Well, turns out that men paying attention to their looks isn’t really a novel or new concept.

-Being a barber became a reasonably profitable profession, and the humble razor has only evolved since then – from the sharp edge seashells in ancient Egypt, to advanced electronic.
-Today, a wide range of razors are available to better your hair cutting experience, such as straight razors, safety razors, cartridge razors, electric razors and disposable razors.
+Being a barber became a reasonably profitable profession, and the humble razor has only evolved since then – from the sharp edge seashells in ancient Egypt to advanced electronics.

 What Are Straight (aka: Cut Throat) Razors?